 The EFF has created a set of Diceware lists that are easier to use.
-For this activity, use the EFF’s “long” improved-usability list, which also has 7,776 words, but they are easier to type and remember.
+For this activity, use the EFF’s “long” improved-usability list, which also has 7,776 words, but which are easier to type and remember.

 Using dice, create two five-word Diceware passphrases.
 What passphrases did you create?

 What is the amount of entropy in bits for your five-word Diceware passphrases?
 How many possible passwords does that represent?
 Show your work.

 Note: Each Diceware word is worth an additional

 12.9≈ 7776, the length of the Diceware word list.

 On average, how long in hours would it take to guess a five-word Diceware passphrase if you could try 1 billion passwords a second?
 How many years?
 Show your work.